 The comparison photo to show the effect of the lighting.

-I do love this lighting setup - the Profoto Acute B2 600 W/s powerpack (B&H), and a Profoto beauty dish (B&H) with a sock.
+I do love this lighting setup – the Profoto Acute B2 600 Ws powerpack (affiliate), with a Profoto beauty dish (affiliate) (and a 22″ sock over the beauty dish.)
 The recycle time is fast, and it isn’t a problem to dump enough light to match the sun on a bright day.

 And if you were wondering just how Irene got her head-gear on … this is how we went about it.
 Peter Salo, who helped me on the day, steadying Irene backwards.

 Photo gear (or equivalents) used in this photo session

 - Nikon 24-70mm f2.8G AF-S / Canon 24-70mm f/2.8L II